 Evolution doesn’t get to a set point in time then stop; it never stops, as evolution by its very meaning is a gradual, endless, continual cycle, so perhaps deer are entering into their next phase along the evolutionary path of life?
 Adapting, becoming a more efficient version of themselves – it’s not beyond the realms of possibility; a thought-provoking supposition isn’t it?

-Of course, deer are not built to be an apex predator and the very though they are is laughable, but they like any other mammal they are capable of taking advantage of an easy meal, even if this is a rare occurrence.
+Of course, deer are not built to be an apex predator and the very thought that they are is laughable!
+They like any other mammal are capable of taking advantage of an easy meal, even if this is a rare occurrence.

 I have personally seen Fallow deer eating the gralloch of other Fallow I have shot, but I’d suggest this was to get at the contents of the gut rather than anything else.
 However, a close friend said he’s seen the entire gralloch consumed on more than one occasion by a group of Fallow and he shoots a lot of them!

 This is an excerpt from the recently published book Reeves Muntjac: Devil Deer by avid deer stalker, Deer HUB member and writer Peter Meek.